MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-3.md

 (6) Have been voluntarily suspended.

-*Sensitive technology* -
+*Sensitive technology*—

-(1) Means hardware, software, telecommunications equipment, or any other technology that is to be used specifically -
+(1) Means hardware, software, telecommunications equipment, or any other technology that is to be used specifically—

 (i) To restrict the free flow of unbiased information in Iran; or